Skip to content

 Your turbo spins at incredibly high speeds, and clean oil is its lifeblood.
 Old, dirty, or low-quality oil can’t lubricate the bearings properly, leading to friction, overheating, and eventual failure.
 Sticking to your truck’s recommended oil change schedule is the single most important thing you can do to protect your turbo.
 Using the correct type of engine oil specified by your manufacturer is just as crucial.
 Clean, high-quality oil keeps everything running smoothly, carries away heat, and prevents damaging sludge from building up in the narrow oil passages of the turbo.

-Keep Your Air Filter Clean
+Don't Forget to Clean Your Air Filter

 Think of your air filter as the lungs of your engine.
 A clogged or dirty filter restricts airflow, forcing the turbo to work harder to pull in the air it needs.
 This strain can lead to premature wear.
 More importantly, a damaged or poor-fitting filter can allow dust, dirt, and other debris to get sucked directly into the turbo.
 These foreign objects can chip the delicate compressor fins, causing an imbalance that quickly destroys the entire unit.
 Check your air filter regularly and plan to replace it according to your manufacturer's guidelines, or more often if you drive in dusty conditions.